 Adopting a vegan lifestyle for me has been about the journey.
-While my initial foray to adopt a plant-based diet was address my Type II diabetes, I soon began to see and feel the benefits of removing meat from my diet.
+While my initial foray to adopt a plant-based diet was to address my Type II diabetes, I soon began to see and feel the benefits of removing meat from my diet.

 My attitude today can be described as holistic.
-I am interested in maintaining a healthy mind, body and spirit.
-This is the reason I incorporate fresh fruit, herbs and spices into the food I create.
+I am interested in maintaining a healthy mind, body, and spirit.
+This is the reason I incorporate fresh fruit, herbs, and spices into the food I create.
 It’s healthier.

 When I came across this article, I decided to share it.
-As we are made aware of just how food is created and with the rise of faux foods, it’s important to get back to basics and live healthy.
+As we are made aware of just how food is created and with the rise of faux foods, it’s important to get back to basics and live healthily.

 Enjoy the read.

 While we might not realize it while we’re young and healthy, the decisions we make throughout our entire life can greatly affect the health of our brain later in life.

 I wrote this post a few weeks ago about how we can protect our memory, and in today’s post, I’d like to cover some of the best foods we can eat to help keep a healthy brain throughout our entire lives.

 With a family history of dementia myself, brain health is something I take very seriously, and you should too, especially if cognitive decline and impairment are something that has affected someone in your family.